Feature request #7211

-#12 Updated by Larry Shaffer over 6 years ago
+#12 Updated by Larry Shaffer almost 7 years ago

 Just a note about design workflow.
 It is best to present multiple compositions (or 'comps' as they are referred to in the graphic design trade) when proposing a new brand design.
 Generally, at least 3 versions of varying conceptual approaches is a good starting point.